thecdil/shards_source/pages/about.md

 permalink: /about.html
 ---

-# "What Glass Shards Are Called" <br>About the Composition
+# "What Glass Shards Are Called"

+This website presents the poem and musical composition *What Glass Shards Are Called*, a collaboration between poet Emmy Newman and composer Samson Matthews.

+## About the Composition

 <p class="blockquote-footer">Samson Matthews</p>